Tech Summit - General Prompt Session Outline

 https://useast.prompt.security/employees/manage/Employees%20Connector/policies#isAdvanced=true

-Enable that toggle, additional protections and thresholds will be available.
+Enable that 'advanced mode' toggle, additional protections and thresholds will be available.

-Exercise 2.1 - Detect IP without a context word
+Exercise 2.1 - Detect IP address without a context word

 Previously 4.2.2.2 was not detected as an IP without the context word.
 Adjust the threshold until it is.
 Thresholds are available by expanding the ‘Sensitive Data’ protection and scrolling down.